Don’t let the sleep slump ruin car seat safety for your kids.

 Most kids don’t want to ride like this all the time.
 And since a locked seat belt may potentially increase the risk of injury from submarining, we only suggest locking the seat belt on a child in a belt positioning device or seat belt as a last resort if the child cannot sit properly in the belt without it locked, such as when sleeping.
 An out of position child could be at greater risk of injury in a crash.

 - Amiba Monsters — These pillows were created by a 9-year-old and his mom to give support and something to hold while sleeping in the car.
 They are large pillows that rest on the lap and goes up to support the child’s head at the neck.
 They come in several colorful monster faces and shapes.
+Since they go on top of the harness straps or seat belt and don’t interfere with proper positioning, we find these acceptable.
+It’s like holding a stuffed animal but specially designed to support the child’s head.
+We haven’t had our kids try them so we cannot relay how well they work.

 We want to know, what do you do when sleep slump happens?
 Share your comments below.